torproject/stem/docs/tutorials.rst

        of providing a service that isn't easily trackable.
 As a dissident, for instance, this could let you safely publish a blog without getting your door kicked down.
 Here we'll walk you through an example.

+   * - .. image:: /_static/section/tutorials/mirror.png
+          :target: tutorials/mirror_mirror_on_the_wall.html

+     - .. image:: /_static/label/mirror_mirror_on_the_wall.png
+          :target: tutorials/mirror_mirror_on_the_wall.html

+       Getting and acting upon information about relays in the Tor network.
+       Relay information is provided through documents called **descriptors**.
+       This walks you through both where to get them and a small script to tell you the fastest Tor exits.

    * - .. image:: /_static/section/tutorials/windrose.png
           :target: tutorials/east_of_the_sun.html